gongbell/ContractFuzzer/README.md

 Any questions with the tool, please contact Dr. Bo Jiang. gongbell@gmail.com

+## NEW！

+We have manually verified a benchmark of vulnerable smart contracts detected by ContractFuzzer.
+Their source and bins are located at https://github.com/gongbell/ContractFuzzer/tree/master/examples

+Please tell us if there is any false postives.

 ## Quick Start

 A container with the dependencies set up can be found [here](https://pan.baidu.com/s/1NZJGY4Zks0ZulPt5QnScCA).(password:`l2ww`)